THE LAST TUSKEGEE AIRMAN

 The decision that changed Carl Johnson’s life came in 1945, and it was one he did not make for himself.
 It was delivered in an envelope to his home in Bellaire, Ohio, in the form of a military draft notice.

 Johnson was studying at Ohio State University to become a dentist, but he left his textbooks behind and headed to Fort Hayes in Columbus, Ohio, for induction into the U.S. Army Air Corps.
 He had no idea that he would soon earn his wings and that his name would be recorded in history.
-You see, Johnson was the very last graduate of the now-famed “Tuskegee Airman” program, established in 1941 to train Black pilots at the Tuskegee Army Air Field in Alabama when the U.S. military was still segregated.
+You see, Johnson was one of the very last graduates of the now-famed “Tuskegee Airman” program, established in 1941 to train Black pilots at the Tuskegee Army Air Field in Alabama when the U.S. military was still segregated.
+He was the last to train at and earn his wings at the Tuskegee facility.

 “A lot of my friends were drafted before they finished high school, so I knew it was coming,” said Johnson, who today is 95 and lives in the Potomac Green community in Ashburn.
 “I didn’t get to choose, but I was glad that I got Air Corps instead of Infantry.”